 With unsupervised probation in Colorado, you do not report to a probation officer (P.O.).
 Instead, you report your progress directly to the D.A. or court clerk.

-Unsupervised probation – which usually lasts six months to a year – is relatively rare.
-Most of the time, this release is supervised.
-Courts tend to only issue unsupervised probation if:
+Unsupervised probation usually lasts six months to a year but can last up to five years.
+Courts tend only to issue unsupervised probation if:

 - You do not have any prior criminal convictions and are considered low-risk,

-- You were convicted for a low-level misdemeanor, and
+- You were convicted of a low-level misdemeanor, and

-- You have already completed most or all of your terms while under supervision.
+- You have already completed most or all of your terms while under supervision, and you are shifted to unsupervised release because there is little else to monitor.

 - white collar offenses,